iurilandolt/pipex/README.md

 `<< eof cmd1 | cmd2 | cmd3 ... | cmdn > file2`

+Let's get into it.

 We begin with opening the correct files and storing their given file descriptors.

 These will be the first and last argument of the ./pipex call.

 	int	file_input(int argc, char **argv, int *filein, int *fileout) {